Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Properties of the Graph Diffusion Equation

-This implies the following partial characterization of stable configurations: \begin{proposition} If for each node $v \in V$ with neighbors $u_1,\dots,v_{m_v} \in V$ we have then the graph is stable under diffusion. \end{proposition} \begin{proof} The result follows as the right-hand side of the diffusion equation~\ref{eq:diffusion} vanishes using~\eqref{eq:wfm_opt}. \end{proof} For positively curved spaces, the proposition yields non-constant, stable solutions towards which a diffusion process can flow.
+This implies the following partial characterization of stable configurations: \begin{proposition} If for each node $v \in V$ with neighbors $v_1,\dots,v_{m_v} \in V$ we have then the graph is stable under diffusion. \end{proposition} \begin{proof} The result follows as the right-hand side of the diffusion equation~\eqref{eq:diffusion} vanishes using~\eqref{eq:wfm_opt}. \end{proof} The proposition yields non-constant, stable solutions for positively curved spaces towards which a diffusion process can flow.
 In particular, as the hippocampi meshes are topological spheres, the graphs used in this experiment had global support on the 2-sphere.
 We thus think that the trained neural network observed how the graphs diffused towards a globally supported stable configuration similar to the tetrahedron graph from Figure~\ref{fig:tetrahedron}.
-This makes contacts with the cut locus even more unlikely, since features do not have to ``cross an equator'' in order to diffuse towards a constant function.
+This makes contact with the cut locus even more unlikely since features do not have to ``cross an equator'' to diffuse toward a constant function.